FriendsOfREDAXO/redaxo-mit-docker/README.md

 ### What are the next steps?

-You should work a little with Docker and dig into the [official Documentation](https://docs.docker.com).
-Do not let yourself be scared off - Docker can get really complicated if you use it on a large scale.
-And even in our small context here, not everything is easy to understand.
-With this setup you have a working development environment for REDAXO that you'll understand more in detail the longer you work with Docker!
+You should play around with Docker and dive into the [official documentation](https://docs.docker.com).
+Don’t let it put you off, because Docker can get terribly complicated when used on a bigger scale.
+And even in our small context, not everything is easy to understand.
+With this setup you have a working development environment for REDAXO, which you will gradually understand in detail as you spend more time working with Docker!

 ### What is the function of the files and folders of this package?